 Coach of the Year Award

-Each year, th LIJSL conducts an essay contest, asking players to write an essay on why their coach "is the best coach a kid could have."
-Hundreds of essays are received by the committee, who read all the entries.
-The winner is seldom the "winningest" coach, and the stories written by the children themselves provide some very moving and meaningful motivation for all coaches.
-The winning essays are read at the convention awards dinner in conjunction with the presentation of the award.
+Each year, the LIJSL conducted an essay contest, asking players to write an essay on why their coach "is the best coach a kid could have."
+Hundreds of essays were received by the committee, who read all the entries.
+The winner was seldom the "winningest" coach, and the stories written by the children themselves provided some very moving and meaningful motivation for all coaches.
+The winning essays were read at the convention awards dinner in conjunction with the presentation of the award.
 The program was discontinued in 2013.

 An organization that is primarily comprised of volunteers and that is spread over two counties must have a base of operations and a readily available staff to provide help and information.
 Over the years, the league has sought a location that could be identified as such a base.
 The road to having that home has been a long one with many stops along the way.